 The first step in recovering from a substance use disorder is the detoxification process.
-Detox is the process of removing traces of drugs or alcohol from the body.
+Detox is the process of removing traces of alcohol from the body.
 This process often comes with mental and physical challenges and, in some cases, can be complicated and dangerous if not done under the care of addiction specialists.

 What Is Alcohol Detox?

 Alcohol detox or detoxification is a medical process where an alcoholic weans off the potentially dangerous side effects of sudden alcohol cessation with medication and a long-term treatment plan to ensure continuing recovery of the mind and body.

 Putting down the last drink can lead to dangerous withdrawal symptoms for an alcoholic.
 According to Harvard Medical School studies, between 5-25% of people who go through serious alcohol withdrawal die from the ordeal.
 It is crucial not to attempt alcohol detox on your own.
 Seek professional help when detoxing.

 Sudden alcohol cessation causes dangerous withdrawal symptoms like delirium tremens.
 In inpatient detox, medical professionals often substitute drugs like benzodiazepines that have similar effects to that of alcohol to prevent uncomfortable withdrawal symptoms.
 Following detox, a facility will often have other forms of treatment and therapy to guide the recovering alcoholic to maintain sobriety and avoid relapse.

 Stages of Alcohol Withdrawal